FreshXOpenSource/nagios-couchdb/README.md

 check_couchdb - a simple couchdb monitoring in python, including perfdata and ssl support

-Feel free to get back to us for feedback at support@freshx.de
+Feel free to get back to us for feedback